ibm-cloud-docs/key-protect/create-key-alias.md

 - **An alias can only be associated with one key at a time.**
   An alias can only be associated with one key that is located in the same instance and region.
-If you would like to change the key that the alias is associated with, you will need to delete the alias, wait up to 10 minutes, then recreate the alias and map it to necessary key.
+If you would like to change the key that the alias is associated with, you will need to delete the alias, wait up to five minutes, then recreate the alias and map it to necessary key.

 - **You can create an alias with the same name in a different instance or region.**